LatticeX-Foundation/Rosetta-IO/doc/API_DOC.md

 ## Interface Introduction
-  All the interfaces provided are C functions.
-To pass values, serveral C struct are defined.
+  To pass values, serveral C structs are defined.
 Let us have a look at the structs.

 ### C Structs